EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-2.rst

 |action| Search for **MGYS00003598**, and go to this study page.
 This is a large study where MGnify have assembled the raw reads from an existing public study.
 The list of assemblies is shown at the bottom of the study page.

-|question| How many assemblies are included in this study?
+|question| How many analyses are included in this study?

 |action| Click on the 2nd analysis link in the list **MGYA00510849**.
 You could alternatively search for this accession using the text search options.
 Have a look at the information within the **Quality control** tab.